electrobutterfly/code-snippets-and-scripts/wpdb-geodatabase-processor/README.md

 wdpa_eu.geojson
 wdpa_na.geojson
 wdpa_wa.geojson
+wdpa_sa.geojson

-Actual location of your "geojson" files can be configured in config.js as needed.
+If the actual location of your "geojson" files varies, you can configure the location in config.js as needed.

 ## Install dependencies